 Proposing a Course for GE CLAS Core Status

-- This checklist gives the required components for the proposal as well as due dates and information on the approval process.
-Please follow this checklist closely.
+- This checklist gives the required components for the proposal and information on the approval process.
+The proposal should follow this checklist closely.

 - Before writing the proposal, please read about the General Education CLAS Core, including its policies, the required course attributes. and the comprehensive and area outcomes so that the proposal clearly addresses related requirements.

 - The proposal must give evidence that the course provides opportunities for students to master the GE comprehensive outcomes and the GE area outcomes; the course must also employ the required course attributes.

 - The committee uses a rubric by GE area to make decisions about each proposal in order to ensure clarity and consistency during the approval process.
 All of the rubrics contain the same required course attributes and the comprehensive outcomes; the rubrics differ only in the specific area outcomes for each GE area.
 Here is a sample rubric: DI Rubric

 - GE courses are assessed every four to five years with the expectation that faculty and departments are continually assessing all GE courses.

 - ACE evaluations have special questions addressing the GE outcomes of each GE area.
 The questions reflect the comprehensive GE outcomes and are important.

 - A course with GE status applying to move to the new Diversity and Inclusion area must be renumbered and given a new title to reflect the changes made in the course to meet the Diversity and Inclusion outcomes.
 Exceptions are not made to this policy because of transfer issues that result.